 HP*SAVIOUR OF MAGIC*HP

-Harry Potter got up on his eleventh birthday with a small smile on his face.
+Harry Potter woke up on his eleventh birthday with a small smile on his face.
 Even though he had heard all about it, he had unfortunately never ventured to Diagon Alley before.
-Grandfather Alfred had said that it was too dangerous for him and so he hadn't tried, but now, he could finally see the biggest shopping district in Magical Britain.
+Grandfather Alfred had said that it was too dangerous for him and so he hadn't tried venturing out of the grounds for anything other than his martial arts class, but now, he could finally see the biggest shopping district in Magical Britain.
 He was quite excited even though he managed to hide it.
 He went to the bathroom and took a quick shower after finishing his morning chores.
 The walk-in closet in his bedroom showed many clothes that belonged to him.
-He picked a sky-blue shirt and a pair of black trousers, along with an informal open robe that was slung over his shoulders.
+He picked a sky-blue shirt and a pair of black trousers, along with an informal open robe that fit him perfectly.
 After getting dressed, he headed to the family dining room to have breakfast.
 When he entered the study an hour later, the portraits all wished him a happy birthday.

 There was a pulse of magic as Harry's hand glowed.
 A ring appeared on his right ring finger.
 It had a large blue diamond, seamlessly placed on a platinum band.
-The inside of the diamond, there were tiny clear diamonds forming the Potter crest, which were implanted with impressive magic.
+The inside of the diamond contained tiny, clear diamonds forming the Potter crest, which were implanted with magic by his ancestors.

-"Natus Vincere," whispered Harry, bowing to the memory of his ancestors.
+"Natus Vincere," whispered Harry, closing his eyes in respect to honour the memories of his great ancestors.
 That was the Potter family motto, which meant 'Born to Conquer'.

 "Congratulations, Harry," Alfred smiled at him.
 "I believe claiming headship does give you some autonomy over family matters.
 I'm not up to date with Magical Law.
 Talk to the goblins.
 They'll know better."

 "I will, Grandfather," said Harry quietly as he exited the study.
 With confident strides, he reached the entrance hall.
-He took a pinch of Floo powder and stepped inside the fireplace and said, "Diagon Alley," just as he was swallowed by a flash of green flames.
+He took a pinch of Floo powder and stepped inside the ornate, granite fireplace and spoke clearly, "Diagon Alley," just as he was swallowed by a flash of green flames.